AT1237/flappy-bird/README.md

 # flappy-bird
-a webbased game to earn money
+An app which allows to make real money